GDWoody/Pixel-Controllers/JLC_PCB.md

 ## Ordering from [jlcpcb.com](https://jlcpcb.com/)

-Download the appropriate files from the jlcpcb/assembly folder for the board you are making.
+Download the Gerber file from the jlcpcb/gerber folder for the board you are making.

 * 'Gerber_xxxxx_SMD_PCB.zip' is the Gerber file.

+Download the BOM and CPL files from the jlcpcb/assembly folder for the board you are making.

 * 'BOM_xxxxx_SMD_PCB.xlsx' is the BOM file.
 * 'CPL_xxxxx_SMD_PCB.xlsx' is the CPL file.